Gender dysphoria in children: Persistence

 According to the American Academy of Pediatrics, most children have a stable sense of their gender identity by age 4.
 They explain that research shows prepubertal children who assert a transgender or gender diverse (TGD) identity know their gender as clearly and as consistently as their cisgender peers.
 A 2018 study in Pediatrics found that children with a TGD identity first recognize it internally at an average age of 8.5 years, but do not disclose it until on average 10 years later.

 If gender dysphoria persists during puberty, it is very likely permanent.
-Factors that are associated with gender dysphoria persisting through puberty include intensity of gender dysphoria, amount of cross-gendered behavior, and verbal identification with the desired/experienced gender (i.e. stating that they are a different gender rather than wish to be a different gender).
+Factors that are associated with gender dysphoria persisting through puberty include intensity of gender dysphoria, amount of cross-gendered behavior, and verbal identification with the desired/experienced gender (i.e., stating that they are a different gender rather than wish to be a different gender).

 'Desistance' has alternatively been defined as desisting from a transgender identity or gender dysphoria.
-The term "desistance" itself has been criticized as pathologizing for its roots in criminal research and oppositional defiance disorder, where desistance is considered a positive outcome.
+The term desistance itself has been criticized as pathologizing for its roots in criminal research and oppositional defiance disorder, where desistance is considered a positive outcome.

 A systematic review of research relating to the topic in 2022 found it was poorly defined: studies sometimes did not define it or equally defined it as desistance of transgender identity or desistance of gender dysphoria.
 They also found none of the definitions allowed for dynamic or nonbinary gender identities and the majority of articles published were editorial pieces.
-They stated the concept was based on biased research from the 1960-80s and poor quality research in the 2000s.
+They stated the concept was based on biased research from the 1960–80s and poor quality research in the 2000s.
 They concluded there was a "dearth of high-quality hypothesis-driven research that currently exists" on the subject, and suggested that desistance should "be removed from clinical and research discourse to focus instead on supporting [transgender and gender-expansive] youth rather than attempting to predict their future gender identity."
-According to a review published in 2022 considering more recent studies, the majority of pre-pubertal children who socially transition persist in their identity in 5-to 7-year follow-ups, disproving the results of the prior studies.